 There are several spots in my area that you wouldn't know were once house sites without looking at an old map.
-There are likely spots like this in your area too, including sites of old school houses.
+There are likely spots like this in your area too, including sites of old school houses, or even former fairgrounds.
 Many old school houses once stood in corn fields.
-These are some of the best places to go metal detecting if they haven't yet been hunted.
+These are some of the best places to go metal detecting if they haven't yet been treasure hunted.

 Old Swimming Holes

-Old swimming holes that were once very popular a long time ago have often never been hunted before because they're harder to find than physical sites like a house or park.
-The only way to find them is through research and finding old postcards and articles referencing it.
-You need a good sand scoop and metal detector go to treasure hunting in deeper water, but in shallow water you can recover finds with your hands, using a good pinpointer to locate the object.
+Old swimming holes from a long time ago have often never been treasure hunted before because they're harder to find than a well documented house, or a park.
+The best way to find swimming holes to metal detect is through research and finding old postcards and articles referencing it.
+You need a good sand scoop and metal detector go to treasure hunting in deeper water.

 Not many churches have been treasure hunted because they typically require permission to hunt them, and most people aren't confident enough to ask.
 Go inside the church, or call, and ask for permission.
 I would ask for permission in person though over a phone call.
 I've never been denied permission when I visited two different churches in my area to ask.
 Old church grounds can be gold mines for silver coins and rings.

-The best churches to metal detect, if you're after the old stuff, are the ones built before 1900 that haven't been heavily landscaped.
-Dirt displacement makes it a lot harder to find anything, and you don't want to damage well-manicured grass.
+The best churches to metal detect are the ones built before 1900 that haven't been landscaped.
+Dirt displacement makes it a lot harder to find anything, and you don't want to damage well kept grass.
 I found lots of coins and one silver ring in the backyard of my local church.
-Most of them were close to a walkway.
+Most of the stuff I found was close to a walkway.

 Old neighborhood parks are hit or miss, but if you're lucky to find one that hasn't been metal detected to death you can find some amazing stuff.
 Try to find old parks in rural areas.
 These are less likely to be hunted out.
-Old parks can be loaded with coins and rings (along with plenty of trash), but you usually don't have to ask permission to hunt them.
+Old parks can be loaded with coins and rings (along with plenty of trash), but you usually don't have to ask permission to treasure hunt them.